nick-ragan-resume/web-scraper/README.md

-# URL Screen-Scraper tool to check for a list of key words
+# URL Screen-Scraper tool to check for a list of key words on web pages

 installed pip3 requests